giffnyc/MMSpreadsheetView/README.md

 * Added a built in "UIRefreshControl" like view to support "Pull To Refresh"
 * Hide a tab bar when rotating to landscape on a "Compact Vertical" device (and reshow it later)
 * Added a completely new Example Project (Example2 folder) which puts the spreadsheet in a nav controller in a tab view and demos all the new features
+* New Demo is Universal (can be used on phone or iPad)
 ---

 ##Documentation